Flow: A Modular Learning Framework for Mixed Autonomy Traffic

-Motivated by the importance and uncertainty about the \textit{transition} in the adoption of AVs, this article deviates from focus in the literature on isolated and full autonomy settings and proposes the mixed autonomy setting.
-The mixed autonomy setting exposes heightened complexities due to the interactions of many human and robotics agents in highly varied contexts, for which the predominant model-based approaches of the traffic community are largely unsuitable.
-Instead, we posit that model-free deep reinforcement learning (RL) allows us to de-couple mathematical modeling of the system dynamics and control law design, thereby overcoming the limitations of classical approaches to autonomous vehicle control in complex environments.
-Specifically, we propose a modular learning framework, in which environments representing complex control tasks are comprised of reusable components.
-We validate the proposed methodology on widely studied traffic benchmark exhibiting backward propagating traffic shockwaves in a partially-observed environment, and we subsequently produce a control law which far exceeds all previous methods, generalizes to unseen traffic densities, and closely matches control theoretic performance bounds.
-By appropriately composing the reusable components, we further demonstrate the effectiveness of the methodology with preliminary results on more complex traffic scenarios for which control theoretic results are not known.
-In order to facilitate future research in mixed autonomy traffic, we developed and open-sourced the modular learning framework as Flow\footnote{Our modular learning framework called Flow is open-source and available at \texttt{https://github.com/flow-project/flow}.}, which exposes design primitives for composing traffic control tasks.
-Our contributions aim to enable the community to study not only mixed autonomy scenarios which are composites of analytically tractable mathematical frameworks, but also arbitrary networks, or even full-blown traffic microsimulators, designed to simulate hundreds of thousands of agents in complex environments (see examples in Figure~\ref{fig:flow-networks}).
+The mixed autonomy setting exposes heightened complexities due to the interactions of numerous human and robotic agents in highly varied contexts, for which the predominant analytical approaches of the traffic community are largely unsuitable.
+Instead, we observe that model-free deep \textit{reinforcement learning} (RL) permits the decoupling of the mathematical modeling of the system dynamics from the control law design, thereby side-stepping limitations of classical approaches.
+Specifically, we propose a modular learning framework, in which environments representing complex control scenarios are comprised of reusable components, analogous to ``LEGO'' blocks.
+We validate the proposed methodology on a classic traffic control scenario exhibiting backward-propagating traffic shockwaves in a partially-observed environment, and we subsequently produce a learned control law which far exceeds all previous methods, generalizes to unseen traffic densities, and closely matches theoretical performance bounds.
+Finally, we demonstrate the efficacy of the framework by studying more complex traffic scenarios for which control-theoretic results are not known.
+By appropriately composing the reusable components, we further demonstrate the effectiveness of the methodology with preliminary results on novel multi-lane, multi-AV, and intersection control scenarios.
+To facilitate future research in mixed autonomy traffic, we developed and open-sourced the modular learning framework as Flow\footnote{Flow is open-source: \texttt{\url{https://github.com/flow-project/flow}}.}, which exposes design primitives for composing traffic control scenarios.
+Our contributions aim to enable the community to study not only mixed autonomy scenarios which are composites of analytical mathematical frameworks, but also arbitrary networks or even full-blown traffic microsimulators, designed to simulate hundreds of thousands of agents in complex environments (see examples in Figure~\ref{fig:flow-networks}).

 \todoCathy{Make clear in the intro that the reusable modules are components of a scenario and not the full scenarios themselves.
 Also be consistent with the terms reusable, modular, modules, etc.}